tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

     - Documentation
 - **openDesk platform development**
   - Focus areas
-    - Integration of the supplier's artifacts addressing basic operational needs
+    - Integration of the supplier's artifacts, addressing basic operational needs
     - Implementation of services required (e.g. persistence layer) to develop and test openDesk
     - Implementation of the required quality gates (QG)
     - Ensuring the quality gates are passed